-The bachelor of science in pharmaceutical sciences with college honors is attainable by all students who complete at least 33 semester hours of honors course work with a grade of B or better and who have a minimum cumulative GPA of 3.3.
+The bachelor of science in pharmaceutical sciences with the Honors College medallion is attainable by all students who complete at least 33 semester hours of honors course work with a grade of B or better and who have a minimum cumulative GPA of 3.3.
 In addition, at least five hours of the 33 must be taken within the honors thesis project and honors seminar.
 These courses are to be taken within the departments of medicinal and biological chemistry, pharmacology, or pharmacy practice.
-Graduation with departmental honors also is available to students who are not members of the University Honors Program, but who meet departmental honors requirements.
+Graduation with departmental honors also is available to students who are not members of the Honors College, but who meet departmental honors requirements.
 These departmental honors requirements are a GPA of 3.2 or higher and completion of eight hours of honors course work in one department, including the honors thesis and seminar.

-Academic Policies
+Academic and Conduct Policies

-The College of Pharmacy adheres to all of The University of Toledo policies and procedures.
-Please refer to the University General Academic Policies for academic policies governing all students enrolled at the University.
+The College of Pharmacy and Pharmaceutical Sciences adheres to all of The University of Toledo policies and procedures.
+Please refer to the UT Policy web site for additional information on academic and conduct policies governing all students enrolled at the University.
 In any case in which University, college and/or departmental policies conflict, the most stringent policy applies, unless waived by the college.
-Students should consult with the college for a complete listing of all policies and procedures specifically related to the College of Pharmacy.
+Students should consult with the college for a complete listing of all policies and procedures specifically related to the College of Pharmacy and Pharmaceutical Sciences.